-Our second learning inspiration is Elisabeth de Rothschild.
-Currently based in Singapore, Elisabeth is the founder and director of EGR Partners, her family office who invests in early-stage startups.
+Our second learning inspiration is with Elisabeth de Rothschild.
+Currently based in Singapore, Elisabeth is the founder and director of EGR Partners, her family office that invests in early-stage startups.
 Elisabeth studied architecture at the Ecole Spéciale d’Architecture of Paris and the Graduate School of University of California-Berkeley where she was one of the first female students.
 Elisabeth told us everything about her learning habits 💪

 Who is your main source of inspiration 👩?

 I have many sources of inspiration.
 In my life in general, I am super curious.